msroot/vanity/README.md

 * Will not produce HTML or CSS content.
 	* The goal here is just the raw data in an easy to work with format.
-* Will not support languages other than PHP.
+* Will not support parsing languages other than PHP.

 ## License & Copyright